-\paragraph{The Most Shared Device and Recording.} Participants reported microphone was shared more often in the incidents that caused them discomfort (115/140), compared to 82/140 who shared the camera, and 28/140 who shared the screen.
-In over half of the cases (88/140), participants said those incidents were not recorded, suggesting that even non-recorded incidents still cause discomfort to a large extent.
+Participants reported microphone was shared more often in incidents that caused them discomfort (115/140), compared to 82/140 who shared the camera, and 28/140 who shared the screen.
+In more than half of the cases (88/140), participants said that those incidents were not recorded, suggesting that even non-recorded incidents still cause discomfort to a large extent.